-Nevertheless, it is important to note that plastron shape is an extremely effective method for differentiating classes in the additional datasets we investigated.
-The magnitude of shape differences between the species (measured as Procrustes distance between species’ mean shapes) is approximately an order of magnitude greater than the differences between the E. marmorata subgroups, and the machine learning methods had no trouble accurately classifying the specimens correctly.
-However, the magnitude of the shape differences between the T. scripta subspecies is considered comparable to those separating the different E. marmorata subgroups, yet even in this case the machine learning methods returned an almost perfect classification.
+Despite the negative result for E. marmorata, it is important to note that plastron shape is an extremely effective method for differentiating classes in the additional datasets we investigated.
+The magnitude of shape differences between the species (measured as Procrustes distance between the seven species’ mean shapes) is approximately an order of magnitude greater than the differences between the E. marmorata subgroups, and not surprisingly the machine learning methods had no trouble classifying the specimens correctly.
+However, the magnitude of the shape differences between the T. scripta subspecies is comparable to those separating the different E. marmorata subgroups, yet even in this case the machine learning methods returned an almost perfect classification.
 These results demonstrate that plastron shape is normally a good marker for differentiating real subgroups in close relatives of E. marmorata, and that our lack of results for E. marmorata is not simply a shortcoming of the methods we applied.
-Indeed, they beg the question of what factors have suppressed morphological differentiation of plastron shape in E. marmorata and E. pallida if they are distinct species.
+Indeed, our beg the question of what factors have suppressed morphological differentiation of plastron shape in E. marmorata and E. pallida if they are distinct species.
 Invoking issues such as the role of the plastron in protection or the need for streamlining are insufficient because the other species are expected to be subject to similar constraints (Stayton 2011; P.D.
 Polly et al. 2016).
-While it may seem counterintuitive that plastron shape is both useful for species delimitation but has weak or absent phylogenetic signal, it is important to note that these are different goals.
-While phylogenetically similar species may not be morphologically similar, the variation within a species is much less than the variation between species which leads to plastron shape being a useful tool for species delimitation but not phylogenetic reconstruction.
+Although it may seem counterintuitive that plastron shape is both useful for species delimitation but has weak or absent phylogenetic signal, it is important to remember that these are different goals that relate to different parts of the phylogenetic hierarchy.
+While phylogenetically similar species may not be morphologically similar (e.g., compare the box turtles of the genus Terrapene to the closely related spotted turtle Clemmys guttata), the variation within a species typically is much less than the variation between species.
+Therefore, the consistent plastron shapes that characterize different emydid species leads to plastron shape being a useful tool for species delimitation, even when other selective factors have overprinted similarities stemming from patterns of descent from common ancestors.

 Is there more than one species of Western Pond Turtle?

 The lack of morphological support for the distinctiveness of E. pallida does not, on its own, preclude the recognition of this taxon.
-However, this apparent lack of congruence does prompt a reexamination of the methods and concepts that led to that taxonomic revision, especially considering that plastron shape is demonstrably capable of differentiating species and subspecies among emydids.
+However, this apparent lack of congruence does prompt a reexamination of the methods and concepts that led to that taxonomic revision, especially considering that plastron shape is demonstrably capable of differentiating species and subspecies among other emydids.
 In other words, before we can assess the significance of the morphological non-diagnosablity, it is essential to evaluate the methods and concepts that led to the initial taxonomic revision.